andrewpbrett/andybrett.com/_posts/2016-3-30-made-from-scratch.md

 ---
 "So what kind of hops did you use when you made your own beer?"

 It had been seven years since those two batches of IPA, but I had mentioned beer-making as a credential when I talked to my hosts over the phone, in an attempt to seem like I would be remotely useful to them.
 Now we were standing over a steaming vat of wort and stirring it with a huge stick.
-Fair was foul and foul was fairi .
+Fair was foul and foul was fair.

 "The hops... were IPA hops?"